 “Been a pleasure,” she lied.

-She wasn’t able to shake the sensation of sharp, intelligent avian eyes on her back until she was halfway up the hill toward her next destination.
+She wasn’t able to shake the sensation of sharp, smart avian eyes on her back until she was halfway up the hill toward her next destination.

 From the stockyards, Riss took the dusty road that climbed the gentle hillside toward Adelheim.
 The castle itself had seen better days, recovering still from the damage it had sustained in the war, but the little village clustered within its outer walls teemed with fresh construction and commerce.